iTwin/itwinjs-core/docs/learning/CommonTableExp.md

   6
 ```

 As another example, we might want to traverse a class hierarchy starting from a base class down to all derived classes, generating a row for each class.
 Each row should could contain 2 columns: the depth of the derived class relative to the base class and a path string describing its relationship to the base class.
-Using `BisCore:GeometricElement2d` as the base class produces the following ECSql and resultant output:
+Using `BisCore:GeometricElement2d` as the base class produces the following ECSQL and resultant output:

 ```sql
 WITH RECURSIVE